DeNederlandscheBank/data-quality-rules/docs/usage_xbrl2csv.rst

 	python src\instance2csv.py

 The script will ask for the desired taxonomy, instance-file, output directory, and whether you want verbose column names instead of rc-codes (row-column codes).
-To evaluate rules you nee the templates with the rc-codes.
+To evaluate rules you need the templates with the rc-codes.
 You can also run the script with command line arguments --taxo, --instance, --output and --verbose_labels.

 For each template in the XBRL instance the results are exported to a Pandas pickle-file and a csv-file.
 A Pandas pickle-file maintains the correct indices, whereas the csv does not, so if you want to access the data read the pickle-files.